Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 Schementi left Microsoft at the end of July and is on his way to work at a NYC-based financial technology consulting firm.
 I'm sure most Rubyists would be quick to join me in congratulating Schementi and the rest of the IronRuby team (including John Lam, who left in 2009) for making significant strides in a company and environment where the obstacles were piled high.
 We've wondered for years whether Windows is a first class platform for Ruby and now we know that Ruby certainly isn't even a second class language for Microsoft.

 Schementi seems keen for people from outside of Microsoft to get involved with IronRuby to keep it alive.
-These sorts of efforts aren't often successful, because contributors usually bubble up over time to become more important, and he notes that he is now the first non-MS contributor merely by virtue of no longer working for MS. If, though, you're a .Net and Ruby hotshot and have the time and passion to become a hero in the worlds of DLR and "Ruby on Windows", there's a significant opportunity here for the taking.
+These sorts of efforts aren't often successful, as contributors usually emerge gradually to become more integral.
+However, he emphasizes that opportunities exist for those with specialized interests—similar to how users exploring alternative online platforms, such as a casino zonder registratie, find flexibility and a unique set of features not bound by traditional restrictions.
+If you’re a .Net and Ruby expert with the time and passion, this is your chance to make an impact in the evolving landscape of DLR and "Ruby on Windows."

 Comments